 Becoming Sidelined: Common and Uncommon Factors

-Guest writer and athletic trainer Jordan Anderson weighs in on the many different causes which may necessitate an athlete's premature discontinuation of his/her sport.
+Guest writer Jordan Anderson weighs in on the many different causes which may necessitate an athlete's premature discontinuation of his/her sport.

 Sometimes the diagnosis may not be of a catastrophic career-ending injury, but rather a chronic or cumulative injury.
 Concussions have been at the forefront of this recent trend.
 I hear a lot of athletes and parents discuss a “cut-off” where after a certain number of concussion their careers must be over for their long term health.
 As a graduate assistant athletic trainer for a division I FCS football team, I have been present for this conversation with athletes.
 While most of these athletes are usually in a state where they do not feel like they can continue, they often struggle with the concept of life after football and how an injury that is not visible can cause this situation.
 It is important to point out that in the most recent Berlin Concussion Consensus statement, there is no “magic number” of concussions before an athlete is removed for good.
 Each concussion must be dealt with individually and every nuance is taken into consideration by the treating physician before making a career-ending decision.